tomasjuchelka/homeassistant/README.md

 ### Remote controls

+A disadvantage if you use these devices without an App is that you must implement an automation for it.
+So there is an automation handling all the events using the sequences.
+It was finally possible to have only one automation per remote control.

 | Hue Dimmer | Tradfri remote | Tradfri Dimmer |
 | --- | --- | --- |
 | <img src="./image/philips-hue-dimmer.jpg" width="200"/> | <img src="./image/tradfri-remote.jpg" width="200"/></a> | <img src="./image/tradfri-dimmer.jpg" width="200"/></a> |

 ### Motion sensors

+There are two motion sensors placed on frequent areas.
+One is in the entrance hall and one on the toilet.
+The automation is configured to set the brightness to the minimum level in the night.

 | Hue Motion | Mi Motion | Tradfri motion |
 | --- | --- | --- |